Ilarion (medieval Serbian bishop)

-Ilarion (Anglicized: Hilarion; 1219), also known as Ilarije or Ilarion Šišević (Иларион Шишевић), was the Serbian Orthodox bishop of Zeta and Hum in the first half of the 13th century.
-He was a disciple of Archbishop Sava and was a hieromonk of Hilandar during Sava's trip to the Patriarch Manuel I of Constantinople in Nicaea (1219).
+Ilarion (Anglicized: Hilarion; 1219), also known as Ilarije or Ilarion Šišević (Иларион Шишевић), was the first Serbian Orthodox bishop of Zeta and the bishop of Hum in the first half of the 13th century.
+He was a disciple of Archbishop Sava and a hieromonk of Hilandar during Sava's trip to the Patriarch Manuel I of Constantinople in Nicaea (1219).

 Biography

-Based on local tradition, his surname suggests that he was born in the Šišović village in the tribal region of Građani of the Riječka nahija.
+Based on local tradition, his surname suggests that he was born in the Šišović village which would later become part of the tribal region of Građani of the Riječka nahija.

 In the historical-anthropological work Riječka nahija u Crnoj Gori (1911) by Andrija Jovićević, which was published in 1911, records about the origin of the family of Ilarion and the folk legend that he became a disciple of Saint Sava, the first archbishop of Serbia of the autocephalous Serbian Orthodox Church.
 Jovićević writes that Ilarion's grandfather was a Serb from Prizren and that his son Lješ moved to Zeta.
 Lješ also had four sons.

 Reign

 After the autocephaly of the Serbian Church (15 August 1219), Saint Sava was consecrated as the first Archbishop of the Serbian Church, and the seat of the Archbishopric was established in Žiča.

 On his way back from Nicaea Archbishop Sava has asked several hegumens to return with him.
-Metodije, the former hegumen of Hilandar, was appointed the bishop of Raška, and Ilarion, a prominent Hilandarian and Sava's collaborator from the Građini tribe of Riječka nahija, was appointed the bishop of Zeta; Raška (central Serbia) and Zeta were both central and focal regions of the Medieval Serbian state.
+Metodije, the former hegumen of Hilandar, was appointed the bishop of Raška, and Ilarion, a prominent Hilandarian and Sava's collaborator, was appointed the bishop of Zeta; Raška (central Serbia) and Zeta were both central and focal regions of the Medieval Serbian state.
 This is implied to have happened around the time of the Ascension Day in 1220 (May 29, 1220).

 Ilarion was thus the first bishop and metropolitan of Zeta.
 One of the main pieces of evidence proving that Ilarion was the first bishop of Zeta can be seen from the charter of Archbishop Sava from 1233.
 He was also the bishop of Hum, seated at the Monastery of the Holy Mother of God in Ston (now Croatia).

 "The first bishop of Zeta appointed by [Archbishop Sava] was, in all likelihood, Ilarion.
 There is very little information about him and his position. [...]
 The monastery of St. Nicholas on the peninsula of Vranjini is believed to have been founded by the first Bishop of Zeta, Ilarion.
 Donja Zeta, where this monastery was located, at the time of the relocation of the Metropolitanate, fell under the rule of the lord of Gornja Zeta, Stefan Crnojević." — A translated source on Ilarion's reign.

 Ilarion resided for a time in the Monastery of St. Archangel on Prevlaka in the Bay of Kotor, and then in the Monastery of St. Anthony.
 Nicholas on Vranjina on Skadar Lake.
 In the catalogs, Ilarion is mentioned in the years 1219, 1220, 1233, 1241 and 1242.

 Devotional painting Saint Sava and Saint Ilarion.